Untitled

 Essential Objectives

-1. Demonstrate the use of word roots, combining forms, prefixes, and suffixes that form the majority of medical terms.
+1. Demonstrate the use of word roots, combining forms, prefixes, and suffixes that form most medical terms.

 2. Define, spell, pronounce, and employ a fundamental vocabulary of medical terms.